 PR/HYLI is funded by a contract from the New York State Education Department.
-The institute is an innovative collaboration with the NYS Assembly & Senate Puerto Rican/Hispanic Task Force in conjunction with the annual SOMOS Conference, NYSED Office of Bilingual Education and World Languages, New York City Public Schools and other agencies as appropriate.
-This exciting program offers 275 high school student participants the unique opportunity to achieve civic readiness and grow as leaders in their community and beyond.
-PR/HYLI was recently recognized as a program to watch by Excelenia in Education, an organization that helps to accelerate Latino success in higher education by promoting student achievement.
+The institute is an innovative collaboration with the NYS Assembly & Senate Puerto Rican/Hispanic Task Force in conjunction with the annual SOMOS Conference, NYSED Office of Bilingual Education and World Languages, New York City Public Schools, RBERNs, and other agencies as appropriate.
+This exciting program offers 275 high school juniors and seniors the unique opportunity to achieve civic readiness and grow as leaders in their community and beyond.
+PR/HYLI was recognized as a program to watch by Excelenia in Education, an organization that helps to accelerate Latino success in higher education.